 We know that many things we find around us are living while many others are non-living.
-For example, we would say that a cow or a mango tree are living while a stone or water are non-living.
+For example, we would say that a cow or a mango tree is living while a stone or water is non-living.
 Make a list of animals, trees, plants and other things around you.

 Divide these things into two groups of living and non-living.
 (1) What are the things you have listed in the living category?
 On the basis of which properties of these things have you categorised them as living?
-List these properties and tick () those that you have already studied till now.
+List these properties and tick (\checkmark) those that you have already studied till now.
 (2) Is it essential for a living thing to have all of these properties or could a thing be considered living if it has some of these properties?
 Let's take a closer look at the problem.
 Plants and trees cannot walk from one place to another.

 If you still consider them to be living, state your reasons.
-(3)

-You had studied different kinds of seeds in Class 6.
+(3) You had studied different kinds of seeds in Class 6.
 You also know that if we sow a seed a new plant grows from it.
 Study the list of properties of living things.
-Which of these properties do seeds possess:

-- a) Do they need nutrition?
+Which of these properties do seeds possess: a) Do they need nutrition?

 - b) Do they grow?

 - c) Can they walk on their own?

 - d) Do they respire?

 - e) Do they reproduce?
 (4)

 If you faced a problem in answering Question 4d, do the following experiment.

-EXPERIMENT 1 DO DRY SEEDS RESPIRE?
+EXPERIMENT 1: DO DRY SEEDS RESPIRE?

-Choose any two of the following seeds - chick pea, corn, whole green gram or black gram.
+Choose any one of the following seeds - chick pea, corn, whole green gram or black gram.
 Pour some pink indicator solution (phenolphthalein) into three test tubes and cover the solution in each test tube with a swab of cotton as shown in Figure 1.
-Precaution - 1.
+Precautions - 1.
 The colour of the phenolphthalein solution should be light pink. - 2.
 The layer of cotton must not be very thick.

-Drop the seeds into test tubes 'a' and 'b'.
+It should be at a distance from the solution so as to not get wet.
+Boil 10-15 of the seeds taken for about 20 minutes.

+Carefully fill test tube 'a' with raw (un-boiled) seeds and test tube 'b' with boiled ones.
 There should be enough seeds to fill the test tubes to the brim.
-Fill test tube 'c' with beads of an abacus or tiny pieces of thermocol.
-Cover the mouth of all three test tubes with pieces of polythene tied down with a piece of string or a rubber band.
-The mouths should be closed tightly enough to prevent air from entering the test tubes.
+Fill test tube 'c' similarly with beads of an abacus or tiny pieces of thermocol.
+Cover the mouths of all three test tubes with pieces of polythene tied down with a piece of string or a rubber band.
+The mouths should be closed tightly enough to prevent air from entering or leaving the test tubes.
 Check the indicator solution in all three test tubes after about 2 or 3 hours.
 In which test tubes did the colour of the indicator solution change?
 (5) Recall what you learned in the chapters on 'Gases' and 'Respiration' in Class 7 and explain in your own words what activity could have caused the indicator solution to change its colour.
-(6) Can a similar reaction occur in boiled seeds?
-(7) On the basis of a comparison between boiled and unboiled seeds, which would you consider to be living and which non-living?
-(8) You know that a child grows taller for several years after birth.
+(6) On the basis of a comparison between boiled and un-boiled seeds, which would you consider to be living and which non-living?
+(7) You know that a child grows taller for several years after birth.